Crete travel guide & 25 photos to feed your wanderlust

 From the port of Heraklion, there’s a ferry to Anafi, but it doesn’t run daily.
 Usually, it runs twice per week, but check the ferry schedule here.

-You can read more about Anafi here and here and also find out what to do on the island.
+You can read more about Anafi here and here, and also find out what to do on the island.

 If you are more adventurous, try to visit Gavdos

-If you are more of an adventurous type, try to visit Gavdos.
-I didn’t visit this tiny island that lies just off the coastline of Crete because, in early November, there was no available connection.
-However, this is an island frequented by free campers, and it offers a raw experience.
-It’ll only be you and some other campers in nature.
+However, this is an island frequented by free campers, offering a raw experience.
+It’ll be just you and a few other campers in nature.
 I recommend visiting Gavdos only if you are not on a tight schedule: the boats are rare and depend greatly on the weather.
-Gavdos is the southernmost spot in Europe, and it has 150 inhabitants.
-You can reach Gavdos by boat from Palaiochora, Agia Galini, and Hora Sfakion.

 Cyclades explained ebook Ad1